-- The largest rattlesnake caught in California on record was a red diamond rattlesnake measuring 6 feet long, captured on July 27, 2018 and then released to the wild.
+- The largest rattlesnake caught in California on record was a red diamond rattlesnake measuring 6 feet long, captured on July 27, 2018, and then released into the wild.

 Rattlesnakes are venomous snakes known for their distinctive rattles at the end of their tails.
 Although found across the American continent, they’re particularly abundant in California, where they’re essential to the state’s ecosystem.

 With their fearsome reputation, rattlesnakes have captured the imagination of humans for centuries.
 But despite their notoriety, rattlesnakes are often misunderstood and unfairly vilified.